yusufklncc/Hackintosh-for-All-Computers/README.md

   <img src="https://raw.githubusercontent.com/yusufklncc/Hackintosh-for-All-Computers/main/Resources/All%20macOS.png">
 </p>

 Hello everyone.
-This repository contains the RAW macOS image and global EFI needed to install macOS on your `compatible` computer.
-I am going to share with you my own OpenCore bootloader folder and macOS images.
+This repository contains the RAW macOS installation files and global EFI needed to install macOS on your `compatible` computer.
+I am going to share with you my own OpenCore bootloader folder and macOS installation files.
 If you send me the problems you encounter, we can work together to solve them.
-I will update it externally with the image every month as there is no EFI folder in the image.
-What you need to do is to place the EFI folder in the EFI partition that will be created after you have written the image to your USB flash drive.
+I will update it externally with the image every month as there is no EFI folder in the installation file.
+What you need to do is to place the EFI folder in the EFI partition that will be created after you have written the installation file to your USB flash drive.
 I hope you all have a smooth hackintosh.

 ## Table of contents